colts70/The-Sematic-Stack/README.md

-This protocol addresses one of the hardest problems in AI and the web: semantic grounding and hallucination at the root of meaning.
+This protocol addresses one of the hardest problems in AI and the web: semantic grounding and hallucinations.

 Core Safety Principle “All downstream systems may accept, reject, weight, or override declarations according to their own trust, safety, and policy models.”